Dual-sport athlete Kenzie Kent knows she made the right choice when she decided to become an Eagle.

 “I reached greater heights than I ever thought I could,” she says.

-Kent stars for one of the most elite women’s hockey programs in NCAA Division I, making her third straight Frozen Four appearance, and she led the NCAA championship game in women’s lacrosse, its first appearance in program history, where she set the record for points in a single tournament.
+Kent was a stand-out competitor on one of the most elite women’s hockey programs in NCAA Division I, making her third straight Frozen Four appearance.
+She was the leading scorer at the NCAA championship game in women’s lacrosse in 2017, its first appearance in program history.
 With that feat, Kent became the eighth-leading scorer in program history (138 career points) and earned the school record for most games played (157).

-A very humble Kent claims she was “just good” before coming to BC but that the world-class coaching from Acacia Walker-Weinstein (women’s lacrosse) and Katie Crowley (women’s hockey) and BC’s elite academic program are what drives excellence.
+Kent says that the world-class coaching from Acacia Walker-Weinstein (women’s lacrosse) and Katie Crowley (women’s hockey) as well as BC’s outstanding academic program drive excellence.

-“Being surrounded by great players, great people, great students,” says Kent, a Norwell native, “just being placed in that group makes you be better than you thought you could be.”
+“Being surrounded by great players, great people, great students,” says Kent, “just being placed in that group makes you be better than you thought you could be.”

 “This is my last shot at this.
 I’m doing everything I can to make sure this year counts,” she says.
-With high-caliber mentors behind her and top-notch facilities, Kent says that the last piece of the puzzle is “instilling confidence in all my teammates.”
+With high-caliber mentors behind her, Kent says that the last piece of the puzzle is “instilling confidence in all my teammates.

 “That’s what’s going to bring us all together to win the national championship.”